Retirement bliss with the ultimate bucket list

 We surveyed thousands of people to find out which retirement experiences people are planning for*.
 Did your dream make the list?

 Retirement should be the opportunity of a lifetime.
 With – hopefully – more free time on your hands, there are thousands of hobbies, pastimes and exciting experiences you'll be able to enjoy.

 Having worked hard all your life, the thought of being able to do exactly what you please when you retire is irresistible.
 Although more than a third of people surveyed saw retirement as a time to have fun and relax more, others said they can't wait to get started on new and exciting ventures.

-More than 40% of respondents to the survey put travel at the top of their bucket lists, with cruises and round the world trips proving very popular (23% and 20%).
+Travel was the most selected thing (41%) on our survey respondents' bucket list, with cruises and round the world trips proving very popular (23% and 20%).
 Many people listed journeying to see specific sights, such as the Northern Lights (27%), the Great Wall of China and the Rocky Mountains in America (both on around 11%).
 Others want to go overseas in order to have specific experiences, such as whale watching (nearly 13%) or seeing the Ashes cricket series in Australia (6%).

 If travelling is top of your bucket list, there are plenty of specialist travel companies offering tours and trips catering to the needs of older travellers.
 It's also important to check you have adequate insurance before you leave, to cover you if things don't go to plan.

 While many people want to put their feet up and slow down in retirement, there are plenty of others dreaming of going on adventures and coming over all Indiana Jones.

 Activities listed range from hot air ballooning and skydiving (8% and 6%), to swimming with dolphins and mountain climbing (nearly 12% and 6%).
 More than 4% have bungee jumping included on their list, while almost 5% plan to take up a new sporting hobby, showing it's never too late to get active.